List of districts of Delhi

-There are eleven administrative or revenue districts in Delhi, India.
-Each of these district is headed by a District Magistrate (DM) also called Deputy Commissioner (DC), who reports to the Divisional Commissioner of Delhi.
+There are eleven administrative or revenue districts in Delhi, India, all of which fall under the Delhi division.
+Each of these revenue district is headed by a District Magistrate (DM) also called Deputy Commissioner (DC), who reports to the Divisional Commissioner who is ex-officio Director of Civil Defence, Inspector General of Stamps and Registration and Additional Chief Secretary/Principal Secretary/Secretary of Revenue Department of Delhi (as may be the case).
 These 11 districts are divided into 33 sub-divisions of Delhi, each headed by a Sub-Divisional Magistrate (SDM).

 The district administration of Delhi is the enforcement department for all kinds of the Government of Delhi's policies and exercises supervisory powers over numerous other functionaries of the government.

 New Delhi serves as the capital of India and is the seat of all three branches of the government, Executive (Rashtrapati Bhavan), Legislature (Sansad Bhavan) and Judiciary (Supreme Court).
 Similarly, Delhi is divided into 15 Police Districts, each headed by an IPS officer of the rank of Deputy Commissioner of Police (DCP).
+These 15 police districts are divided into 66 police sub-divisions of Delhi, each headed by an Assistant Commissioner of Police (ACP).

 History

 The present system of administration in Delhi can be traced back to the British India (1858–1947).
 During the Delhi Durbar of 1911, the capital of India was shifted from Calcutta in the erstwhile Bengal Presidency to New Delhi.
-Later the status of Delhi was elevated to a Union Territory in November 1956.
+Later the status of Delhi was elevated to a union territory in November 1956.
 After the 69th Constitutional (Amendment) Act of 1991 came into force, Delhi was formally renamed as the National Capital Territory of Delhi or NCT of Delhi.

 During the 1970s, Delhi had only four administrative districts ie North, South, Central and New Delhi.
 Between January 1997 and September 2012, there were nine administrative districts and 27 sub-divisions.
 In September 2012, two new administrative districts, viz.
 South-East Delhi and Shahdara were added to the city's map.